-- 1. Purpose.
+1. Purpose.
 The purpose of the Downtown Urban Design Overlay District is to enhance the quality, image, and economic vitality of Downtown Clarksville.
-Accordingly, to that ends, the Overlay District imposes urban design guidelines to coordinate the physical improvements that will be made to this important geographic area by private entities. - 2.
-Overlay District Relation To Base Zoning.
+Accordingly, to that ends, the Overlay District imposes urban design guidelines to coordinate the physical improvements that will be made to this important geographic area by private entities.

+2. Overlay District Relation To Base Zoning.
 This overlay zoning district is placed "over" the base zoning in an area in order to modify the base zoning's regulatory standards.
 The overlay district alters such standards as building placement, size and height, parking and access, and landscaping and buffering, but does not determine the use of the property.
-The use of property (both land and structures) is governed by the underlying base zoning. - 3.
-Scope of Review.
+The use of property (both land and structures) is governed by the underlying base zoning.

+3. Scope of Review.
 Government officials, property owners, developers, design consultants and other stakeholders will use this section to prepare improvement plans that are consistent with the Downtown Design Standards and Guidelines.
-The standards and guidelines apply to private nonresidential and multiple-family residential (excluding single-family and duplex structures) new construction, exterior remodeling or repainting; window and awning changes or improvements; signing changes and improvements; sidewalk changes and improvements; exterior lighting changes and improvements; and landscaping and parking lot construction, changes and improvements.
-Nothing in this section shall be construed to prevent the ordinary maintenance and repair of any exterior elements of any building or structure; nor shall anything in this section be construed to prevent the construction, reconstruction, alteration or demolition of any such elements, which authorized City officials shall certify as required for public safety.
+The standards and guidelines apply to private nonresidential and multiple-family residential (excluding single-family and duplex structures) new construction, exterior remodeling or repainting; window and awning changes or improvements; signing changes and improvements; sidewalk changes and improvements; exterior lighting changes and improvements; and landscaping and parking lot construction, changes and improvements of any building or structure; nor shall anything in this section be construed to prevent the construction, reconstruction, alteration or demolition of any such elements, which authorized City officials shall certify as required for public safety.